ovh/docs/pages/platform/serving-engine/00_CONCEPTS_namespaces/guide.en-ie.md

 -   Each namespace is linked to one and only **object storage container** of the same **public cloud** project.
 -   Each namespace is linked to one and only **docker registry**.
--   Each namespace can contain as many models as the user want.
+-   Each namespace can contain as many models as the user wants.
--   Each models deployed inside a namespace will be reachable from the same base url such as `https://<id-of-namespace>.<cx>.gra.serving.ai.ovh.net` where `<id-of-namespace>` will be a generated unique identifier of the
+-   Each model deployed inside a namespace will be reachable from the same base url such as `https://<id-of-namespace>.<cx>.gra.serving.ai.ovh.net` where `<id-of-namespace>` will be a generated unique identifier of the